10.1. Reviving using the Arduino IDE

 - In the “Tools” menu, open the “Port” sub-menu, and check to see if any ports are selected.
 If the “Port” menu is grayed out or no ports in it are selected, that is good, and you can skip to step 6.

 - Reset the board twice to get the board into bootloader mode.
 While the board is in bootloader mode, quickly select the new serial port that corresponds to the bootloader in the “Port” menu.

 - After 8 seconds, the bootloader will exit and attempt to run the sketch again.
 Wait for the bootloader to exit.
 Verify that either the “Port” menu is grayed out or no ports in it are selected.

 - Click the Upload button.
 The Arduino IDE will compile your sketch and start uploading it.

-- As soon as the large status bar near the bottom of the IDE says “Uploading…”, press reset the board twice to get into bootloader mode.
+- As soon as the large status bar near the bottom of the IDE says “Uploading…”, reset the board twice to get into bootloader mode.

 The Arduino IDE will stay in the uploading phase for 10 seconds, waiting for a new serial port to appear.
 Once the serial port of the bootloader appears, the Arduino IDE will connect to it and send programming commands.

 The goal of the bootloader-before-uploading method is to select the bootloader’s virtual serial port in the Arduino IDE and then make sure the board is in bootloader mode at the time when the Arduino IDE enters the uploading phase.